The Dolly Parton Discography

 Album cover.
 RCA Victor (AHL1-4289) (1982)

 March 29, 1982: Dolly's twenty-fourth solo studio album, Heartbreak Express, is released.
-The album peaked number five on the Billboard Top Country Albums chart.
+The album peaked at number five on the Billboard Top Country Albums chart.

 March 29, 2005: The Bellamy Brothers released their Angels & Outlaws, Volume 1 album.
 Dolly is featured on a new recording of their 1979 hit single, "If I Said You Have a Beautiful Body Would You Hold It Against Me".